verrazzano/verrazzano/oam-application-operator/examples/todo/README.md

    Docker images for the example application.
 The source code for the example applications is ...
    (TODO: move To-Do example image and source and update the above)

+1. Edit the component configuration file `todo-comp.yaml`, and replace the pattern `%TODO_APP_IMAGE%` with the Docker image you built for the To-Do List application.

 1. Apply the component and application configuration for the To-Do example.
    ```